-Today we are giving a bit more information about the work holiday Visa process.
+A bit more information about the work holiday Visa process

-Vacation Niseko being a reputable company, we don't want to step outside the law and will hire only staff who are legally allowed to work in Japan.
+Vacation Niseko only hires staff who are legally allowed to work in Japan.

-This includes people who are eligible to a spouse Visa, some people who already have a work Visa, Japanese citizens of course, and for most of the seasonal staff, people having already a work holiday Visa.
+This includes people who hold a Spouse Visa, a Work Visa, Japanese citizens and of course, people with a Working Holiday Visa.

-What is a Work Holiday Visa and how can I get it?
+What is a Work Holiday Visa, WHV, and how can I get it?

-Japan has an agreement with various other countries (see the working holiday official page for more information) and agrees to give Visas to various young people so that they can "experience" Japan, and work in order to cover their travel fees.
+Japan has an agreement with various other countries and agrees to give Visas to various young people so that they can "experience" Japan, and work in order to cover their travel fees.
+Click here!

-So the work Visa is just like any other work Visa?
+So the WHV is just like any other work Visa, right?
+No!
+Why not?

-No - The work Holiday Visa is first and foremost a holiday Visa.
-It is not intended to be a full blown work Visa.
+The WHV is first and foremost a holiday Visa.
+It is not intended for work only.
 Please remember that you will not be granted the Visa if you intend to come to Niseko for the season, work a handful of months and go back to your country right afterwards.
-This is why most of the countries participating in this program would ask you for a detailed intended itinerary of your trip in Japan during the application process.
-We advise you to be as detailed as possible and think veyr hard about your itinerary beforehand.
-To be honest, we really advise you to visit Japan before or after your season in Niseko, it is an amazing country and really deserves to be seen!
+This is why most of the countries participating in this program will ask you for a detailed intended itinerary of your trip in Japan during the application process.
+We advise you to be as detailed as possible and think very hard about your itinerary beforehand.
+We strongly recommend you visit Japan before or after your season in Niseko, it is an amazing country and really deserves to be seen!

-What does your staff do before or after the season?
+What kind of things do people do before or after the season?

-We had staff in the past working as English teachers in Tokyo (or in another part of Japan), working as diving instructors in Okinawa during summer, helping out farmers in Nagano ...
-It is really possible to find something to do in Japan after the winter.
+Staff in the past have worked as English teachers around Japan, diving instructors in Okinawa during summer or seasonal farm workers.
+It really is possible to find something to do in Japan after the winter.